kean/DFImageManager/README.md

 <p align="center"><img src="https://cloud.githubusercontent.com/assets/1567433/9706439/4d3fd63c-54ed-11e5-91ec-a52c768b67fe.png" width="70%"/>

 Advanced iOS framework for loading, caching, processing, displaying and preheating images.
 It uses latest advancements in iOS SDK and doesn't reinvent existing technologies.
-It has an elagant and powerful API that will extend the capabilities of your app.
+It has an elegant and powerful API that will extend the capabilities of your app.

-DFImageManager is not just a loader, it's [a pipeline](#h_design) that loads images using pluggable components.
-It features [multiple subspecs](#install_using_cocopods) that integrate things like [FLAnimatedImage](https://github.com/Flipboard/FLAnimatedImage), [AFNetworking](https://github.com/AFNetworking/AFNetworking), [libwebp](https://developers.google.com/speed/webp/docs/api) and more.
+DFImageManager is a [pipeline](#h_design) that loads images using pluggable components.
+It features [multiple subspecs](#install_using_cocopods) that integrate things like [FLAnimatedImage](https://github.com/Flipboard/FLAnimatedImage), [libwebp](https://developers.google.com/speed/webp/docs/api), and more.
 And it all comes in a strikingly small package with less code than alternative libraries.

 1. [Getting Started](#h_getting_started)
 2. [Usage](#h_usage)